jbax1899/RolyBot/README.md

 - **Smart Context:** Prioritized, deduplicated, and token-aware context for responses.
 - **Commands:** `!rb <command>` for help, status, debug, chess, memory, and more.
 - **Spam Control:** Rate limits and AFK mode to prevent flooding.
-- **Logging:** Detailed error and context logs for troubleshooting.

 ---